moazDev1/web_scraping/README.md

 # web_scraping

-### A project to scrape a data from a website and returning JSON/CSV data using Puppeteer
+### Scraping data from a website and returning it as a JSON or CSV using Puppeteer